Blady-Com/gnoga/docs/user_guide.md

    Main_View.Create (Main_Window);
    --   Views are containers of elements and are the basic layout mechanism --   for UI objects in Gnoga.
-In this case our view laysout UI elements --   top to bottom left to right as they are created and offers some --   console like methods for easy output.
+In this case our view lays out UI elements --   top to bottom left to right as they are created and offers some --   console like methods for easy output.